Skip links

 in Tags

-End of the drying of the oceans: all the water that was on the surface has filtered into the subsurface and into the mantle which is no longer hot enough to re-emit it to the surface in the form of vapor.
-Even life in the oceans is extinct (because there are no more oceans…)
+End of ocean drying: all the water that was on the surface has seeped into the subsurface and the mantle, which is no longer warm enough to re-emit it to the surface as vapor.
+Life in the oceans also becomes extinct (because there are no more oceans…)

 in 500 million years